Front's iOS app

 - Changing the default send button

-- Edit/rename/delete/archive private and team tags
+- Edit/rename/delete/archive private and shared tags

 See here for more details on mobile reminders.